Picking Lobster Gear For Your Trip

 Traditional Catch Bags

 Traditional catch bags are also a good option.
 The benefit to the traditional catch bag is that it can be used for more than just lobster.
 Traditional catch bags are great if you can get both lobster and fish on the same dive.
-These catch bugs can be great for other activities, like catching scallops, or picking up trash on dives.
+These catch bags can also be great for other activities, like catching scallops, chumming, or picking up trash on dives.
 Catch bags are even great for transporting smaller amounts of dive gear.

 Mutiny Lobster Bag

-Another option is the Mutiny Lobster Bag, that acts as a belt with a quick release.
+Another option is the Mutiny Lobster Bag, which acts as a belt with a quick release.
 You can easily stuff lobsters in a net-like apron that is around your waist.
 The quick release is easy to use in case the net gets caught up on the reef.

 Lobster Snares

 Grabbing lobsters by hand is hard.
 The best way to catch lobster while freediving is with a lobster snare.
 There are several types of lobster snares on the market.
-There are lobster snares that act like lassos the you manually pull shut which work great.
+There are lobster snares that act like lassos which you manually pull shut which work great.
 They are sturdy, and easy to use.
 There are also spring loaded lobster snares that automatically shut.
 These are also very popular.
 Both are good options for pulling lobsters out of holes.
 They both work on the same principle of getting the loop behind the lobster and getting the lobster to walk back into the loop.
-Once that has happened the lobster is easily puled out of the rocks.
+Once that has happened, the lobster is easily puled out of the rocks.

 Gloves